bloomberg/chromium.bb/CONTRIBUTING.md

-There is also a command line interface to Patchwork called `pwclient`, see http://patchwork.freedesktop.org/project/wayland/ for links where to get it and the sample `.pwclientrc` for Wayland/Weston.
+There is also a command line interface to Patchwork called `pwclient`, see http://patchwork.freedesktop.org/project/wayland/ for links where to get it and the sample `.pwclientrc` for Wayland.

 Coding style